Multiuser Random Coding Techniques for Mismatched Decoding: Superposition Coding

-Similarly to the proof of Theorem \ref{thm:MAC_Primal}, we have replaced the minimizations over types by minimizations over all distributions.
-Taking $P_{UXY}\to Q_{UX}\times W$, we obtain that the right-hand side of \eqref{eq:RSC_Exponent} is positive whenever \eqref{eq:RSC_R0} holds with strict inequality, thus completing the proof. \end{proof}
+where we have replaced the minimizations over types by minimizations over all distributions in the same way as the proof of Theorem \ref{thm:MAC_Primal}.
+By a similar argument to \cite[Lemma 1]{Csiszar1}, the right-hand side of \eqref{eq:RSC_Exponent}, with only the second minimization kept, is continuous as a function of $P_{UXY}$ when restricted to distributions whose support is the same as that of $Q_{UX} \times W$.
+It follows that the right-hand side of \eqref{eq:RSC_Exponent} is positive whenever \eqref{eq:RSC_R0} holds with strict inequality. \end{proof}

-The proof of Theorem \ref{thm:RSC_Main} gives an exponentially tight analysis, yielding the exponent in \eqref{eq:RSC_Exponent}.
-However, this does not prove that the resulting rate is ensemble-tight, since a subexponential decay of the error probability to zero is possible in principle.
-We can prove the ensemble tightness of the rate using \eqref{eq:RSC_RefProof5}--\eqref{eq:RSC_RefProof6}, and dealing with the summation over $P_{UXY}$ more carefully by following \cite{MacMM}.
-Instead of replacing the summation in \eqref{eq:RSC_RefProof5} by a maximum, we restrict the summation to types which are $\epsilon$-close to $Q_{UX} \times W$ in terms of $\ell_{1}$ norm.
-The probability of $(\Uv,\Xv,\Yv)$ having such a joint type approaches one as $n\to\infty$ for any $\epsilon>0$.
-Since $c_{0}^{\prime}$ and $c_{0}^{\prime\prime}$ in \eqref{eq:RSC_RefProof2} and \eqref{eq:RSC_RefProof6} are greater than or equal to $\frac{1}{4}$, the resulting error probability is lower bounded by $\frac{1}{16}(1+o(1))$ for rates exceeding $R_{0}^{*}+\Delta(\epsilon)$, where $R_{0}^{*}$ denotes the right-hand side of \eqref{eq:RSC_R0}, and $\Delta(\epsilon)\to0$ as $\epsilon\to0$.
-The desired result follows by taking $\epsilon\to0$.
+The proof of Theorem \ref{thm:RSC_Main} gives an exponentially tight analysis yielding the exponent in \eqref{eq:RSC_Exponent}.
+This does not prove that the resulting rate is ensemble-tight, since a subexponential decay of the error probability to zero is possible in principle.
+However, the changes required to prove the tightness of the rate are minimal.
+We saw that each condition in \eqref{eq:RSC_Main_R} corresponds to an error event with independent constant-composition codewords and a reduced block length, and hence it follows from existing analyses \cite{Merhav,MacMM} that $\peibar \to 1$ when $R_{11}$ fails this condition, and analogously for $\peiibar$ and $R_{12}$.
+To see that $\peobar \to 1$ when \eqref{eq:RSC_R0} fails, we let $\Ec_i$ be the event that $q^n(\Xv^{(i,j_1,j_2)},\Yv) \ge q^n(\Xv,\Yv)$ for some $(j_1,j_2)$, let $I_0(P_{UXY})$ denote the right-hand side of \eqref{eq:RSC_R0} with $P_{UXY}$ in place of $Q_1 \times Q_2 \times W$, and write